mindis/snowplow.github.com/analytics/basic-recipes.md

 {% highlight sql %}
 /* Redshift / PostgreSLQ */
-select
+SELECT
 "Page views per visit",
-count(*) as "Number of visits" from (
+COUNT(*) as "Number of visits"
-	select
+FROM (
+	SELECT
 	domain_userid,
 	domain_sessionidx,
-	count(*) as "Page views per visit"
+	COUNT(*) as "Page views per visit"
-	from events
+	FROM "atomic".events
-	where collector_tstamp > current_date - integer '31'
+	WHERE collector_tstamp > current_date - integer '31'
-	and event = 'page_view'
+	AND event = 'page_view'
-	group by domain_userid, domain_sessionidx
+	GROUP BY 1,2
 ) t
-group by "Page views per visit" order by "Page views per visit"
+GROUP BY 1
+ORDER BY 1;
 {% endhighlight %}

 In ChartIO: